 uPrint (print | scan | copy)

-Students can print from any computer on campus to a central print queue and release their print job at the Xerox device of their choice.
-Purvis Hall has a Xerox device located in the open area of the basement.
+Students can print from any computer on campus to a central print queue and release their print job at the Xerox device of their choice. printers are located in rooms 1109, 1143, 1229 and 1274 in 2001 McGill College .
 Printing and photocopying fees are directly billed to your student fee account.
-The Xerox device in Purvis Hall allows students to print, photocopy, and scan to email (no charge).
-More information about uPrint for students can be found here.
+The Xerox devices allow students to print, photocopy, and scan to email (no charge).
+More information about uPrint for students can be found <a href="https://mcgill.service-now.com/itportal?id=kb_article&sysparm_articl...">here

 In case of emergency please call 911, then Security Services at 514-398-3000.</p>

-Access to Purvis Hall is limited to working hours Monday to Friday (Monday to Thursday during summer), 8:00 a.m. to 5:00 p.m.
-At all other times the front door will remain locked and access will be only with your ID card.
-You are not to use your card in order to let others in the building, individuals who require access to the building already have it.
-The exit door in the basement, via Peel Street, is not to be used except for emergency purposes (i.e. fire).
+Access to 2001 McGill College is by card reader and is limited to working hours Monday to Friday , 6:30 a.m. to 7:00 p.m.
+You are not to use your card in order to let others in the building, individuals who require access to the building should already have it.
+If your card does not give you access tot eh building by mid September email gradcoord2.eboh [at] mcgill.ca for assistance.

 Students are advised to take special care with all personal effects as thefts are known to occur.
 To report thefts please call 514-398-4556.
 After hours, please call 514-398-3731.